skydive4000/PFSS/README.md

 - ExpressLRS Packet Rate (Higher = better, but reduces range)
 - ExpressLRS Telem Ratio (Higher = better, but reduces packets send from RC to FC)
 - Disable not needed telemetry data via Betaflight

+Example:
+With a Packet Pate of 100 Hz and a Telem Ratio of 1:16, the telem intervall is roughly 6 times per second.
+If you disable some of the not needed telem data, the GPS Position is updated about 3 times per second.
+The resulting values for TRIP/maxSpeed/maxAltitude/maxDistHome are nearly exactly the same as via the OSD Post Flight Stats.

 See also:
 - https://www.expresslrs.org/info/telem-bandwidth/#